matthieu-sgi/Internet-of-Plants/deployment.md

 ### Instructions

-Go to the folder `software/firmware/src/`.
+Go to the folder `software/firmware/`.
-Modify the 'main.cpp' file to set the correct Wifi credentials and server ip.
+Modify the 'src/main.cpp' file to set the correct Wifi credentials and server ip.

 Then run the following command: